 It was Mazzilli’s first and, eventually, only All-Star appearance and from the beginning it must have felt more like a circus freak show than a showcase of baseball’s biggest stars.

-Before Nolan Ryan (Texas Rangers) faced Davey Lopes (Los Angeles Dodgers) to start the game, actor Danny Kaye bounced a 40-foot first pitch.
+Before Nolan Ryan (California Angels) faced Davey Lopes (Los Angeles Dodgers) to start the game, actor Danny Kaye bounced a 40-foot first pitch.
 After Ryan struck out Lopes and Dave Parker (Pittsburgh Pirates), Steve Garvey (Los Angeles Dodgers) walked, Mike Schmidt (Philadelphia Phillies) tripled, George Foster (Cincinnati Reds) doubled and the NL took a 2-0 lead.

 In the bottom of the first with George Brett at the plate the game came to a halt when Morganna The Kissing Bandit sprinted from the stands to home plate and planted a kiss and hug on the Kansas City Royals All-Star third baseman.
 Brett blushed and smiled.

 Mazzilli had to be thinking, so this is it?
 This is the All-Star Game?
 What’s next?
 The bearded lady making a leisurely stroll to the mound looking for a hug from Steve Carlton!?

 No, but close.
 How about a chicken?
 What’s an All-Star Game without a chicken or – at least – some farm animal?
 The San Diego Chicken made his appearance, sliding head first into third base.
 But even The Chicken’s showing seemed normal compared to Kaye and Morganna.

 Mazzilli, the lone Met representative in 1979, waited and watched as the lead swung back-and-forth through the early and middle innings.